faseelmo/imd/README.md

 # Work Diary

-Work Diary is a content sharing APP made with Flutter & Firebase.
+Work Diary is a content sharing app made with Flutter & Firebase.
 It is tailored to the needs of Instrumentation Engineers in CGPL.
 All personal entries can also be exported as a CSV file.

 - [View the App on Play Store](https://play.google.com/store/apps/details?id=com.cgpl.imd)